-The purpose of the California Center for Dignity, Recovery and Stigma Elimination is to advance effective mental health supports grounded in hope and human dignity through development and dissemination of culturally relevant best practices for recovery and the reduction of prejudice associated with mental health conditions.
-The Center provides quality technical assistance and training to support the reduction of stigma and discrimination towards people challenged with mental health conditions.
-It seeks to accomplish this goal through two important projects:
+The mission of the Center for Dignity, Recovery and Empowerment is to advance effective mental health supports grounded in hope and human dignity through development and dissemination of culturally relevant best practices for recovery and the reduction of prejudice associated with mental health conditions.

 The Resource Development Program promotes quality implementation and integration of best practice strategies as identified by the most up-to-date research.
 It works to advance knowledge of effective stigma and discrimination reduction (SDR) to support a movement towards evidence-based practice.